sofaworks/nosleepautobot/README.md

 NoxBot is scheduled to **run every 2 minutes**.
 When it runs, it checks the last hour's worth of posts.
 It also has a caching mechanism in the background that ensures it won't double-count things or do extra work.
 If the process running NoxBot ever dies, it will automatically restart, so hopefully this will prevent it from being flaky or unresilient.

-NoxBot is hosted on and run from **Heroku**, utilizes **Redis** for caching, is continuously deployed via **CircleCI**, and has informational/error logging with **PaperTrail** and **Rollbar**.
+NoxBot is hosted on and run from **Heroku** (off the `heroku` branch), utilizes **Redis** for caching, is continuously deployed via **CircleCI**, and has informational/error logging with **PaperTrail** and **Rollbar**.

 ## What if I have problems or new feature ideas?

-If you have any issues with NoxBot or feature/enhancement requests, it is best to PM either /u/Himekat or /u/SofaAssassin, or make an issue on [NoxBot's Github Issues](https://github.com/sofaworks/nosleepautobot/issues) page.
+If you have any issues with NoxBot or feature/enhancement requests, please make an issue on [NoxBot's Github Issues](https://github.com/sofaworks/nosleepautobot/issues) page.

+If your issue is not getting attention, please tag or assign the issue to @leikahing as he will likely take care of it.

+If you really need critical attention, please PM /u/Himekat or /u/SofaAssassin on Reddit.

 ## How to install and run NoxBot?
 _Running NoxBot assumes you already have done the [Reddit OAuth2 quickstart](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example)_

-NoxBot is written in and tested with Python 3.8.
+NoxBot is written in and tested with Python 3.9+.
 After you have checked out the source code, you can do the following to start the bot.

 ```
-python -m venv venv
+python -m venv .venv
-source venv/bin/activate
+source .venv/bin/activate

 pip install -r requirements.txt